 Lenders and investors not only want to see a healthy balance sheet, they also want proof that their investments are secure in the long term.
 A positive forecast document developed by a CFO will go a long way in giving confidence to your lenders and investor and help you negotiate good terms.

 How Can I Afford One?

-Most large businesses employ a full-time CFO; someone who oversees their team bookkeepers and accountants.
-But start-ups, and small to medium businesses usually lack the financial resources to afford one.
+Most large businesses employ a full-time CFO; someone who oversees their team of bookkeepers and accountants.
+But start-ups and small to medium businesses usually lack the financial resources to afford one.
 So what can you do?